martsklav/steam-account-generator/README.md

 # steam-account-generator

-A simple, customizable and easy to use account generator.
+A simple, customizable and easy to use multi platform steam account generator.

 I am currently selling, dm me at @martsklava on telegram for a price.